 The Residence Inn is 0.3 miles from the Los Angeles Convention Center, in the popular downtown area.
 The staffs are very friendly and accommodating and the hotel is spotlessly clean.
 The rooms are spacious with comfortable beds.
 The Residence Inn also provides a full breakfast (with hot and cold choices) included in the room cost.
 A three-night stay costs $1,763.00

-A great way to make connections before the conference is via the PMI App, which provides the names of all attendees.
+A great way to make connections before the PMI Global Conference 2018 is via the PMI App, which provides the names of all attendees.
 At the conference you can seek out these new connections.
 The conference chatter on Twitter (#PMI) may have additional information and potentially provides another way to make connections prior and during the Conference.